 Finding the Fake: Student startup develops device to detect counterfeit drugs

 Medicines are used to treat diseases and to promote health – this doesn’t matter to counterfeiters.
-An estimated one in 10 medicines in low- and…
+An estimated one in 10 medicines in low- and middle-income countries are counterfeit and…

 If you're interested in partnering with the CFE, click the button to reach out and learn more about how.